zhou-lab/zhou-lab.github.io/index.md

 ## News
 ### _6/7/2019_ End of The Beginning
 As is obvious from the fact that you are looking at this, I will officially start my group at CHOP & Penn beginning in January 2020, waving good bye to decade-long training as a Ph.D student and a postdoc.
+Feeling excited!

 ---